smartbch/docs/developers-guide/runmultinode.md

 --chain-id=0x2711
 ```

+This command will output a hex string to be used in the next step.

-#### Step 1: send raw transaction
+#### Step 1: send transaction to register as a validator

-Make sure you have enough bch in you validator account.
+Make sure you have enough BCH in you validator account.

-Then broadcast the transaction (replace `--your_tx_data` with what hex string get above):
+Then broadcast the transaction (replace `your_tx_data` with what hex string get above):

 ```
 curl -X POST --data '{"jsonrpc":"2.0","method":"eth_sendRawTransaction","params":["you_tx_data"],"id":1}' -H "Content-Type: application/json" http://localhost:8545
 ```

-Now, you had send an `editValidator` transaction to staking contract.
-Check this transaction's receipt (replace `your_tx_hash` with what the hex string you get above):
+OK, now you had send a `createValidator` transaction to the staking contract.
+Check this transaction's receipt (replace `your_tx_hash` with what the hex string you get in above command):

 ```
 curl -X POST --data '{"jsonrpc":"2.0","method":"eth_getTransactionReceipt","params":["your_tx_hash"],"id":1}' -H "Content-Type: application/json" http://localhost:8545
 ```

-If the `status` is `0x1`, congratulations, your genesis validator is created now.
+If the `status` is `0x1`, congratulations, your validator is created now, but it has no voting power now.

 #### Step 2: voting in the BCH mainnet

+Someone must vote for your validator to make it active in a future epoch.
+If you are using [a fake BCH node](https://github.com/smartbch/testkit/tree/main/bchnode), the voting for new validator can be started using the following command:

 ```
 ./bchnode/scripts pubkey.sh "you_consenesus_pubkey"-"you_voting_power"-add
 ```

 Like this: `./pubkey.sh d4849694a7105200464dfc1160c95ed26664b556c3e468b03312ed9ebd937eb4-1-add`

+If you are using a real BCH node, please use **`getblocktemplate`** to specify the coinbase transaction for voting.

+You can also starting voting before registering the validator, which can make sure then it is registered, it gets voting power as soon as possible.